-Under the Communications Regulatory Authority Act 2012, BOCRA has complete authority - within the guidelines established by the 1995 Telecommunication Policy - to license all operators.
-The telecommunications industry continues to experience significant growth in terms of the total number of consumers of telecommunications services especially the mobile technology.
+Under the Communications Regulatory Authority Act 2012, BOCRA has authority - within the guidelines established by the 1995 Telecommunication Policy to regulate telecommunications, among other sub-sectors communications.
+The telecommunications sector, sparred by the mobile technology, continues to experience significant growth in terms of the total number of consumers and variety of services.

 The Telecommunications/ICT sector has undergone numerous reforms since the introduction of competition in 1998.
 Currently three Public Telecommunication Operators (PTOs) provide local, international, national and mobile services.
 The market structure for local services, domestic long distance services, market for international long distance services and market structure for mobile services has been partly liberalised.
 The telecommunications market is dominated by the three operators which operate under Public Telecommunications Operator (PTO) licence namely Botswana Telecommunications Limited (BTCL), Mascom Wireless Botswana (Pty) Ltd (Mascom) and Orange Botswana (Pty) Ltd (Orange).
 The other major player in the market is Botswana Fibre Networks (BoFiNet) which was issued an interim licence to provide wholesale services beginning 1 April 2013.
 BoFiNet started offering services in October 2013.
 Other market players are the Value Added Network Services (VANS) providers.

 Although the PTO licence allows the operators to offer both mobile and fixed telephony services and products, Mascom and Orange continue to offer mobile telephony services only including mobile internet and value add services while BTCL provides both the fixed and mobile telephony services including data network services, providing access and connectivity.